lyskai/rd/scripts/launch/README.md

-# Build scripts for RideHal
+# Launch scripts for RideHal

 ## How to Run the RideHal package